CORE: Collaborative Reasoning via Cross Teaching: Conclusion

 \section{Conclusion}

-We presented \fullmethodname{} (\methodname), a training-time collaboration framework that converts \emph{peer success} into an on-policy learning signal for reasoning LLMs. \methodname{} couples a two-round micro-protocol (cold sampling followed by contexted resampling with teacher context) with an explore--exploit reward that simultaneously improves correctness and discourages redundant solution modes via within-instance diversity and cross-model complementarity.
+We proposed \fullmethodname{} (\methodname), a training-time collaboration framework that converts \emph{peer success} into an on-policy learning signal for reasoning LLMs. \methodname{} couples a two-round micro-protocol (cold sampling followed by contexted resampling with teacher context) with an explore--exploit reward that simultaneously improves correctness and discourages redundant solution modes via within-instance diversity and cross-model complementarity.
 Across GSM8K, MATH, AIME, and GPQA, \methodname{} improves both single-model Pass@$K$ and oracle Team Pass@$K$, indicating meaningful reductions in correlated failures and increased complementary coverage at a fixed small-model parameter budget.
-Overall, these results support training-time collaboration as a practical route to more reliable reasoning without relying exclusively on scaling model size or introducing heavy inference-time search.
+Our extensive empirical analysis of our results support our proposed training-time collaboration as a practical route to more reliable reasoning without relying exclusively on scaling model size or introducing heavy inference-time search.